Provincial Disaster Assistance Program (PDAP)

 3. How to Apply

-Once your community has been designated for PDAP assistance, pick up an application form from your city, town, village, resort village, First Nation, provincial or regional park, or rural municipality.
+After your community has been approved for PDAP aid, obtain an application form from your city, town, village, resort village, First Nations, provincial or regional park, or rural municipality.

 - Apply within six (6) months.
 The sooner your application is received, the sooner you may